Andrew Lesnie

 Andrew Lesnie ACS ASC (1 January 1956 – 27 April 2015) was an Australian cinematographer.

-He was best known for his collaboration with director Peter Jackson on The Hobbit trilogy (2012–2014) and The Lord of the Rings trilogy (2001–2003), with the latter earning him the Academy Award for Best Cinematography in 2002 for his work on The Fellowship of the Ring.
+He was best known for his collaboration with director Peter Jackson on The Hobbit trilogy (2012–2014) and The Lord of the Rings trilogy (2001–2003), with The Fellowship of the Ring earning him the Academy Award for Best Cinematography.

 Early life

 Lesnie was born in Sydney, New South Wales, on 1 January 1956, the son of Shirley (Lithgow) and Allan Lesnie, who worked for the family's company, butcher suppliers Harry Lesnie Pty Ltd.

+He was educated at Sydney Grammar School.
+Lesnie finished 6th form and his Higher School Certificate in 1974.